Vendetta (2017 film)

 Vendetta is a 2017 pornographic film written and directed by Stormy Daniels.
 The film released which was released on April 12, 2017 and distributed by Wicked Pictures.

 The film which was written, directed and starred in by Stormy Daniels and saw massive attention due to the Stormy Daniels–Donald Trump scandal.
 After the film was announced by Wicked Pictures in March 2017 and its release in April 2017 sales struggled.
 Until a year later in April 2018 due to the scandal DVD and digital download sales skyrocketed.
 DVD sales number are not known however Wicked Pictures released the digital download numbers were over 65,000.
 Daniels' scene alone saw over 20,000 downloads.

 Synopsis

-After an accident leaves Celeste's wealthy husband confined to a wheelchair, she must find other ways to keep herself satisfied.
+After an accident leaves Celeste's wealthy husband paralyzed, she must find other ways to keep herself satisfied.
 Soon he begins to suspect her infidelity and hires a private investigator.
 With his suspicions confirmed, Celeste soon finds herself in danger.
 But she is not one to back down.
 Her husband discovers his sweet wife is really a woman with a vendetta.